-he Strengthening Families Programme is one of the few whose substance use prevention credentials have survived rigorous inspection by independent scholars, in this case a British team who singled it out as the most promising "effective intervention over the longer-term for the primary prevention of alcohol misuse".
-Their judgement carries considerable weight because it was based on one of the scrupulously scientific Cochrane reviews.
-An added attraction is that
+The Strengthening Families Programme is one of the very few whose substance use prevention credentials have survived rigorous inspection by independent scholars, in this case a team from Britain's Oxford Brookes University who singled it out as the most promising "effective intervention over the longer-term for the primary prevention of alcohol misuse".
+Their judgement carries considerable weight because it was based on a Cochrane review, a scrupulously scientific process for assessing evaluation research.

-Strengthening Families' benefits potentially extend to youth crime and anti-social behaviour, educational attainment, and child welfare, consistent with advice that family interventions should not deal with drugs in isolation.
-Though the programme and most of the research is US-based, at least one British centre is using it to gain these broader benefits ( The British experience) and at another an evaluation is under way ( Accolade from Cochrane review).
+Strengthening Families' benefits potentially extend to youth crime and anti-social behaviour, educational achievement, and child welfare, consistent with advice from Britain's national drug prevention service that family interventions should not deal with drugs in isolation.
+Though the programme and most of the research is US-based, at least one British centre is using it to gain these broader benefits (see The British experience) and at another centre an evaluation is under way (see Accolade from Cochrane review).